Sexual harassment is a form of discrimination that violates Title VII of the Civil Rights Act of 1964.

 - Playing sexually suggestive music.

-- policy about how sexual harassment investigations are conducted in your company, and
+- Policy about how sexual harassment (and other harassment allegations) investigations are conducted in your company

 As an employer, demonstrating that you took appropriate steps following a sexual harassment complaint is crucial.
 In fact, demonstrating that you took immediate action and that the consequences for the perpetrator were severe, is also critical.
 The front line leader is usually the person initiating and following through on those steps, so they have to feel confident about what they are doing.

 Any form of harassment can create a hostile work environment including sexual harassment and how it is addressed.
-The court's definition of what constitutes a hostile work environment has expanded to coworkers who are caught up in the sexual harassment situation, too.
+The court's definition of what constitutes a hostile work environment has expanded to coworkers who are directly or indirectly involved in a sexual harassment situation, too.

 As you think about sexual harassment and other forms of harassment in your workplace, keep these facts in mind.